 Refund by Supplier: The supplier can claim refund of the GST paid on deemed export supplies by filing an application with the tax authorities.

-Refund by Recipient: Under specific conditions, the recipient of the goods can also claim refund of the input tax credit (ITC) used in the manufacture of the deemed export goods.
+Refund by Recipient: Under specific conditions, the recipient of the goods can also claim a refund of the input tax credit (ITC) used in the manufacture of the deemed export goods.

 Tax benefits: Unlike regular exports, Deemed Exports are not zero-rated supplies by default.
 However, they are subject to concessional GST rates, significantly reducing the tax burden on the supplier and recipient.

-Refund of input tax credit: The recipient of Deemed Export supplies can claim refund of input tax credit (ITC) used in making the goods, even if they were originally not eligible for ITC under the regular GST regime.
+Refund of input tax credit: The recipient of Deemed Export supplies can claim a refund of input tax credit (ITC) used in making the goods, even if they were originally not eligible for ITC under the regular GST regime.

 Duty drawback scheme: Certain Deemed Exports may be eligible for the Duty Drawback Scheme, where the government refunds the customs duty paid on imported inputs used in the manufacturing process.